How to Track Issues Between Jira and GitLab Automatically With 2-Way Sync

 How does the integration automatically sync deployment information between GitLab and Jira?

 Integrating Jira with your GitLab organization leverages real-time syncing to automatically update deployment information in both tools.
-When a new deployment occurs in GitLab, the corresponding issue in Jira is updated with this information, and vice versa, ensuring both repositories are always in sync.
+When a new deployment occurs in GitLab, the corresponding issue in Jira is updated with this information, and vice versa, ensuring both projects are always in sync.

 Can I add more apps to the GitLab-Jira integration with Unito, and how does that work?